Lesson With You live online music lessons - signup

 Why choose Lesson With You?

 Unlike other lesson platforms where instructors may teach multiple instruments such as flute or voice, our teachers exclusively teach clarinet.
-We believe in delivering the best lessons, and our instructors possess professional knowledge and degrees—not certificates—in clarinet from top music schools like Northwestern University.
+We believe in delivering the best lessons, and our instructors possess professional knowledge and degrees—not certificates—in clarinet from top music schools.

 We’re also proud to offer fixed, competitive pricing.
 We don’t require long-term contracts, and our dedicated client service team is here to help you every step of the way.